-Before you try and introduce the concept of a safer workplace, you will need to spend some time putting some thought and planning into the possible obstacles you will face.
+Before you try and introduce the concept of a zero injury workplace, you will need to spend some time putting some thought and planning into the possible obstacles you will face.
 Think about the people who are going to be affected by a different safety regime and identify the people who are likely to resist the change.
 What sort of things will they say based on their understanding of safety and workplace incidents?
 At this stage it may pay to check up on their beliefs so that you can formulate a plan to handle any resistance that they may put up.
 It is much better to spend the time now before you act because if you plan now, you will find the introduction of the safety concept much easier.

 In most work groups you will find a veteran worker who has been with the organization for some time and commands a certain degree of influence over the others.
 They often have very fixed ideas and require some work to open up their minds to change.
 These people are best dealt with as individuals before you have any group meetings.
 If you can persuade these people they will be on your side and support your safety initiative.
 If you fail to do this, they will prove to be very disruptive and influential in making the transition difficult.